 Uses For lenvatinib

-Lenvatinib is used to treat progressive, differentiated thyroid cancer that can no longer be treated with radioactive iodine and has already spread to different parts of the body.
+Lenvatinib is used to treat progressive, differentiated thyroid cancer that can no longer be treated with radioactive iodine and has already spread to different parts of the body. lenvatinib is used in combination with everolimus to treat advanced kidney cancer in patients who have received other treatments.
 It interferes with the growth of cancer cells, which are eventually destroyed by the body.
 Lenvatinib is an antineoplastic (cancer) medicine.

 lenvatinib is available only with your doctor's prescription.